yearn/tokenized-strategy-foundry-mix/README.md

 4. Click "Save"

 This should add all of the external `TokenizedStrategy` functions to the contract interface on Etherscan.

-See the ApeWorx [documentation](https://docs.apeworx.io/ape/stable/) and [GitHub](https://github.com/ApeWorX/ape) for more information.

 ## CI